Edward Kemboi

-Edward Kemboi is a Kenyan middle-distance runner who competes professionally for Atlanta Track Club and Mizuno.
+Edward Kemboi (born December 9, 1993) is a Kenyan middle-distance runner who competes professionally for Atlanta Track Club and Mizuno.
 He won the 800 metres at 2015 NCAA Division I Outdoor Track and Field Championships and at the 2015 NCAA Division I Indoor Track and Field Championships.

 Collegiate

 In college, Kemboi competed for Iowa State University.
 He won seven Big 12 titles during his four years at the school.

 Professional

 Kemboi represents Kenya in international competition.
 He competes for and trains with Atlanta Track Club where his coached by Amy and Andrew Begley.
 Fellow Iowa State Cyclone Patrick Peterson is also part of the team.